tailcallhq/tailcallhq.github.io/docs/guides/batching.md

 URL style #6 in the table above, uses a `Content-type` of `multipart/mixed` which makes it the most flexible way of implementing batching in REST APIs.
 It allows clients to submit arbitrary operations (multiple _Create_, _Read_, _Update_, and _Delete_ operations, each with its own `Content-type`) in a single request, though most services enforce a limit[^batch-size-limit] in the range of 10-1000 called the batch size.
 The batch size is the number of sub-requests that can be included in a single request to an endpoint that supports batching.

-This style of batching has been made into a standard by Microsoft under the [Open Data Protocol](https://en.wikipedia.org/wiki/Open_Data_Protocol) as the [OData batch processing system](https://www.odata.org/documentation/odata-version-3-0/batch-processing/).
-Sharepoint Online and Office 365 REST APIs are examples of Microsoft services that support [batching with their REST API](https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/make-batch-requests-with-the-rest-apis) using the OData standard.

-Some Google services have adopted the OData syntax, though the semantics differ.
-Examples include Google [Cloud Storage](https://cloud.google.com/storage/docs/batch), which supports up to 100 requests in a single batch request and Google [Workspace Admin API](https://developers.google.com/admin-sdk/directory/v1/guides/batch), which supports up to 1000 requests in a single batch request.

 ---